 Use the following procedure to install DIMMs.

-Note that there is only one gap near the center of the DIMM slot.
+Note that there is only one gap near the center of the DIMM slots.
 This slot matches the slot on the DIMM to ensure the component is installed properly.

-- □ Unlock a DIMM slot by pressing the module clips outward. - □ Align the memory module to the DIMM slot, and insert the module vertically into the DIMM slot.
-The plastic clips at both sides of the DIMM slot automatically lock the DIMM into the connector.
+- □ Unlock a DIMM slot by pressing the module clip outward. - Align the memory module to the DIMM slot, and insert the module vertically into the DIMM slot.
+The plastic clips at top side of the DIMM slot automatically lock the DIMM into the connector.